PeiyiGuan03/PeiyiGuan03.github.io/_pages/about.md

 Relevant Course: Statistic, Marketing, Tourism develepment.

 ## 📚 Impact of the perceived risk from overtourism on travel intention
-A qualitative research of how Chinese tourists make decision on whether to tarvel on Kyoto.
+A qualitative research of how Chinese tourists make decision on whether tarveling to Kyoto.

 ## 🌱 Communication University of China - Undergraduate - 2017-2021
 Major in Data Journalism.